phax/ph-oton/README.md

 * v8.4.5 - work in progress
     * Updated to Jetty 9.4.50
     * Updated to Log2J 2.20.0
     * Fixed default caching option for non GET requests
+    * Extended some API to adopt to the new UserToken requirements
+    * Added UserToken manager for JDBC
 * v8.4.4 - 2012-01-23
     * Updated to jQuery 3.6.3
     * Updated to DataTables 1.13.1 and latest plugin versions